 The songstress has been spotted leaving recording studios in London, New York City and Paris since the release of 'ANTI'.

 Singer H.E.R has revealed that she is working on "secret projects" with Rihanna.

 In June 2018, rumours surfaced that Cardi B could potentially feature on Rihanna's lead single for her ninth album.
 Fans on Twitter have allegedly claimed that a radio station in Dallas, TX, says the collaboration will drop in August.

 Rumor has it that Cardi B will be featured on Rihanna's upcoming lead single!
 Lets hope it's true!— (Ch)ART Craze (@ChartCraze) 20 June 2018

-What does the artwork look like?
+What does the artwork for Rihanna's new album look like?